 Climate Overview

-Sucre has a subtropical highland climate at 2,800 meters with distinct wet and dry seasons, concentrating most of its 680mm annual rainfall between November and March while winters remain dry with clear skies and cool nights.
+Sucre has a subtropical highland climate at 2,800 meters with distinct wet and dry seasons, concentrating most of its roughly 1,000mm of annual rain between November and March, while winters stay dry with clear skies and cool nights.

 Plan Your Journey